apache/cordova-docs/www/docs/en/latest/guide/platforms/ios/plugin.md

 Substitution occurs when Cordova copies the plugin into the iOS project's `packages` directory.
 It does not modify the plugin's original `Package.swift`, and does not apply to plugins installed with `--link`.

+> **Note for plugin authors:** A plugin repository can also be a standalone Swift package, with its own tests.
+Swift Package Manager does not substitute Cordova plugin variables, so version placeholders such as `$SDK_VERSION` can prevent the original package from resolving dependencies, building, or running its tests directly with Swift Package Manager.
+If your plugin needs to work as a standalone Swift package, use valid dependency versions in its `Package.swift` rather than Cordova variable placeholders.

 #### Add Generated Files To `.gitignore`

 Swift will generate some files and directories which can be ignored.
 Add the following to `.gitignore`: